RobDWaller/robdwaller.github.io/_posts/2018-04-20-how-php-type-declarations-work.md

 ## PHP 7 is a weakly typed language

 By default PHP 7 is a weakly typed language.
-This may seem counterintuitive given the introduction of full type declarations and strong typing.
+This may seem counterintuitive given the introduction of full type declarations and strong types.
 But it was decided to aid backwards compatibility that type declarations would not be forced on PHP code.
-Developers can turn strong typing on using the internal `declare(strict_types=1);` method at the top of a PHP file.
+Developers can turn strong types on using the internal `declare(strict_types=1);` method at the top of a PHP file.

 This implementation means that PHP will 'ignore' type hints and return types unless the `declare(strict_types=1);` method appears at the top of the file.
 This makes some sense as there is a lot of legacy PHP code still in use and developers should be able to upgrade to the latest version of PHP without rewriting their entire codebase.

 This approach does have some consequences though.
 If a developer defines type declarations but does not call `declare(strict_types=1);` PHP will use type coercion to make things work.
 Type coercion basically means a value of one type will be cast to a value of another type when required.
 This is less than ideal when using type hints and return types as methods may not function as expected.

 As an example, if we edit our 'foo bar' code from above we'll see the type coercion at work.
 The bar method will now accept one integer argument and return a string.
-When we call `bar();` with an integer argument of 123 the method will return 123 as a string.
+When we call the bar method with an integer argument of 123 the method will return 123 as a string.
 This is because type coercion has converted the integer value to a string value.

 ```
 <?php